Migrating

 Reproduce it

-The three Capa files compile and emit honest manifests:
+The three files type-check and emit honest manifests

 # Each stage type-checks